FollowTheDarkside/SensorDataRecorder/README.md

 # Sensor Data Recorder
-This is a simple iOS app for recording iPhone motion data as a CSV file.
+This is a simple iOS app for recording iPhone motion data as a CSV file. <br>
 By the way, it was created to collect data for machine learning...
 ## Description
 This app records the motion data obtained from [CMDeviceMotion](https://developer.apple.com/documentation/coremotion/cmdevicemotion).
 See link for details.